dnesbitt142/EnsembleDOSDoc/README.md

 # PC/GEOS and DOS Compatibility

+**Disclaimer:** The information provided here is based on the authors(s) experiences with various versions of PC/GEOS and later versions of the CI builds of FreeGEOS, along with information provided in the `readme.txt` file suppled with each version of PC/GEOS/FreeGEOS.
+Where others have provided information, the author(s) have tried to provide acknowledgement and references for such information.
+Running any DOS based system on modern hardware (post 2000, possibly earlier) can be difficult, and could impact the performance and stability of PC/GEOS/FreeGEOS as a result.
+This should probably be a wiki to simplify collaboration!

 | DOS type    | `config.sys` | `geos.ini` | Notes |
 | -------- | ------- | ------- | ------- |
 | DR-DOS | Set `FILES=120` or higher, and `BUFFERS=30` (or `HIBUFFERS=30`). | | PC/GEOS Requires DR-DOS v5.0 or higher |